silveira-alysson/literatureReview/README.md

 13. Change the file location at line 6 to match the path to the file you just downloaded
 14. Run the code (bibliometrixAnalysis.R)

+For more details about the Bibliometrix library, please reffer to https://www.bibliometrix.org/vignettes/Introduction_to_bibliometrix.html

 ![alt text](https://github.com/silveira-alysson/literatureReview/blob/main/MIS_Journal_Ranking.png?raw=true)
 Source: http://www1.chapman.edu/~bdehning/MIS%20Journal%20Rankings.htm